metastable-labs/.github/README.md

 # Organization-Wide GitHub Configuration

-This repository houses default configuration files for the **\{Metastable Labs\}** GitHub organization.
+This repository houses default configuration files for the **Metastable Labs** GitHub organization.
 Any repository within our organization that **does not** have its own custom configuration will inherit these defaults.

 ## What’s in Here?